-The 49 numerical ratings for each of the 124 countries are reviewed and adjusted three times (see page five).
+The 49 numerical ratings for each of the 127 countries are reviewed and adjusted three times (see page five).
 First, a second country expert gives ratings in response to the 49 questions provided in the questionnaire independently of the first expert.
 Two regional experts then discuss these ratings and agree on ratings that reflect the differences among countries of the same region.
+To ensure global comparability, the regional coordinators and the BTI Team then convene and review ratings across regions and calibrate the scores.
 During the final review phase, ratings are reviewed and calibrated by the BTI Board, a team of esteemed development professionals who counsel the BTI project (see www.bertelsmann-transformation-index.de for a complete list of board members).
-Should a calibrated rating differ by more than two points from that suggested by you (based upon the 10 point scale), we will consult you and request your opinion to defend and influence the final rating.
+Should a calibrated rating differ significantly from that suggested by you, we might consult you and request your opinion, which will influence the final rating.
 Final rating decisions, however, are made by the BTI Board.